pt1k/Tic-tac-toe/README.md

 # Tic-tac-toe console game

-This is a tic-tac-toe console game written in C++.
+This is an unbeatable tic-tac-toe console game written in C++.

 ## Motivation